jku-vds-lab/cime/README.md

 Check out the [SDF generation examples](Examples/) if you want to try CIME with your own dataset.

-Check out the [Example datasets](https://www.doi.org/10.17605/OSF.IO/KNS6M) from the paper's use cases.
+Check out the [example datasets](https://www.doi.org/10.17605/OSF.IO/KNS6M) from the paper's use cases.

 # Documentation
 The ChemInformatics Model Explorer (short CIME) extension of the Projection Space Explorer allows users to interactively explore a fixed subspace of chemical compounds.